learn-co-curriculum/staff-onboarding-welcome/README.md

 # Welcome to Flatiron School!

  Welcome to Flatiron School (and to Learn).
-We are so glad you are here and a part of our team- changing the face of education.
+We are so glad you are here and a part of our team changing the face of education.

  If you haven't used Learn before, here's how it works:
 - The left-hand column is your navigator.
 There are three levels of hiearchy: